qwerty12/X250-Hackintosh/README.md

 [VoltageShift](https://github.com/sicreative/VoltageShift) works fine on my X250.

-I won't mention the settings I use, because all processors are different - you might be able to undervolt more than I can or you may have to undervolt less if you're running into system freezes or spontaneous resets.
-(I realised I was undervolting the CPU too much when attempting to update Xcode from the App Store and watching something with IINA would cause a reset every time.
+I won't mention the settings I use, because all processors are different: you might be able to undervolt more than I can or you may have to undervolt less if you're running into system freezes or spontaneous resets.
+(I realised I was undervolting the CPU too much when attempting to update Xcode from the App Store and watching something with IINA at the same time would cause the laptop to reset every single time.
 Worked fine otherwise, just apparently not under heavy load.)

 #### Using "Retina" resolutions with the 1080p screen

 If you have a 1080p panel in your X250 (attempting this with a 1366x768 screen is a waste of time), you might find that the screen is too physically small to really be able to see things clearly at 1920x1080 all the time.
-What I do is this: run in 1680x944 in Retina mode - 3360x1888 downscaled - but switch to 1920x1080 when watching something with IINA.
+What I do is this: run in 1680x944 in Retina/HiDPI mode - 3360x1888 downscaled - but switch to 1920x1080 when watching something with IINA.

 To enable Retina mode, I recommend using [one-key-hidpi](https://github.com/xzhih/one-key-hidpi/).
 It's very easy to use, and will enable the Retina-style Display Preference Panel (even if the resolutions don't exactly match up with the description).